Foster Forward - a resource kit for counselors of foster children and their foster families

 - Feeling a sense of hopelessness about the future

 In all situations children express and cope with their feelings in the only way they know how which can lead to acting out and other behavior issues.
-The comprehensive work/activity book written by a school counselor is intended to help the counselor gently guide each child through the process of dealing with this difficult time.
+This comprehensive work/activity book written by a school counselor is intended to help the counselor gently guide each child through the process of dealing with this difficult time.

 The child will have the opportunity to express the turmoil he’s been experiencing and the resultant effects in his life.
 Positive coping strategies are introduced and discussed.
 The child can be taught how to use these strategies effectively so they can grow emotionally and deal with the current situation in a constructive way.
 The child’s responses to the activities can help the counselor assess the depth of emotional instability and the progress the child has made in dealing with the issues involved.